machty/alexmatchneer-blog/source/_posts/2014-05-28-daily-journal.markdown

     back: "Union Market, Gourmet Garage"
   - front: "ruby: break x"
     back: "force the method that yielded me to return x"
+  - front: "RSS (memory)"
+    back: "Resident set size: portion of process's memory that is held in RAM, as opposed to swap or filesystem"
+  - front: "Enumereable Lazy"
+    back: "Ruby 2.0's ability to lazy eval what might be an infinite sequence; not eval'd until something like `to_a` called"
+  - front: "Why couldn't Ruby pre 2.0 use OS COW semantics while forking?"
+    back: "Because setting FL_MARK was rightfully interpreted as a write; bitmap marking got around this"
 ---

 ### Rubymotion